cakephp/docs/en/core-libraries/caching.rst

 .. php:staticmethod:: clear($check, $config = 'default')

 Destroy all cached values for a cache configuration.
-In engines like: Apc, Memcached, and Wincache, the cache configuration's prefix is used to remove cache entries.
+In engines like: Apcu, Memcached, and Wincache, the cache configuration's prefix is used to remove cache entries.
 Make sure that different cache configurations have different prefixes::